aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.drawing.charts/charttitle/get_text/_index.md

 second_title: Aspose.Words for C++ API Reference
 description: Gets or sets the text of the chart title.
 If null or empty value is specified, auto generated title will be shown.
 type: docs
-weight: 27
+weight: 40
 url: /cpp/aspose.words.drawing.charts/charttitle/get_text/
 ---
 ## ChartTitle::get_Text method

 Gets or sets the text of the chart title.
-If null or empty value is specified, auto generated title will be shown.
+If **null** or empty value is specified, auto generated title will be shown.

 ```cpp
 System::String Aspose::Words::Drawing::Charts::ChartTitle::get_Text()